Nanopublication/nanopub-website/docs/tutorials/eswc2025program.md

 :::info speaker: Tobias Kuhn | 9:00-9:30
 :::

-- Getting an idea of what [nanopublications](https://nanopub.net/) are by looking at a number of [examples](https://nanopub.net/docs/examples)
+- Introduction to the concept and technology of [nanopublications](https://nanopub.net/) with [examples](https://nanopub.net/docs/examples)
 - The long-term vision of a nanopublication ecosystem
 - Technical architecture overview